-The question to be decided is whether the claimant meets the medical eligibility requirements of the Title XIX MR/DD Waiver Services Program.
+The question to be decided is whether the Department correctly determined that the claimant does not meet the medical eligibility requirements of the Title XIX MR/DD Waiver Services Program.

 V. APPLICABLE POLICY:

 Title XIX MR/DD Home and Community-Based Waiver Program Revised Operations Manual, Chapter 500